Adexandria/ChatPlatformAPI/README.md

 }'
 ```

-- Get Chat History : This is a GET function that gets chat history.
+- Get Chat History : It is a GET function that gets chat history.

 ```
 curl -X 'GET' \